 A minimum of 20 scholarships are available, each for $1,000, payable $500 for each of two semesters through the freshman year.
 Satisfactory scholastic performance and appropriate personal standards must be maintained for continuing eligibility.

 Students must possess the qualities of honor, integrity, thrift and good moral character.
 The Selection Committee evaluates each student on financial need, community and school activities, awards and honors and educational goals.
 The information provided in the essay questions is very valuable to the Selection Committee.

 The scholarship is $2,000, payable $500 for each of four semesters through the sophomore year.
-The scholarship is available to an entering freshman college or university student who is a member, or spouse or child of a member, or child whose guardian is a member of South Plains Electric Cooperative.
+The scholarship is available to graduating high school students attending a college, university or technical/trade school.
+The student must be a member, or spouse or child of a member, or child whose guardian is a member of South Plains Electric Cooperative.

 The scholarship was established by James T. Hull, Dwight Hutchison and Connie Gupton.
 The Scholarship also honors the memory of Guy F. Kelley, Larry M. Lockwood, J.C.
 (Jim) Roberts, Weldon Gray, P.E., Robert "Bobby" Green, Kenneth Mathews, Richard "Dick" Montgomery, Louis Lloyd, Clark Andrews, Jim Payne, Lyle Robinson, Duane Lloyd, Stephen Louder, John Norman and Jimmy Stokes.
 The goal is to provide financial assistance for qualified individuals who seek a college or university education.